 Iris H. Zhang

 Stanford University

-Keywords: municipal annexation, racial exclusion, political geography, law changes, 1965 Voting Rights Act

-Municipal Annexations and the Changing Color Line After Shelby v.
-Holder

 Abstract

-Municipal annexations can weaken political representation of racial minority communities already residing within the municipality if their relative population shares decrease after annexation, but little is known about the extent to which municipalities shape their racial composition through annexation, especially after more than 3,500 municipalities were released from seeking federal approval prior to conducting annexations in the 2013 Supreme Court case Shelby v.
+Municipal annexations can weaken political representation of racial minority communities residing within the municipality if their relative population shares decrease after annexation, but little is known about the extent to which municipalities across the country shape their racial composition this way in recent years.
+On June 25th, 2013, the Supreme Court ended enforcement of Section 5 of the 1965 Voting Rights Act in Shelby v.
 Holder.
-Using a difference-in-differences design, I analyze annexations for places in continued existence from 2000-2020 across all 41 U.S. states with annexable land.
-I find no evidence that Shelby caused municipalities to annex more or that annexations resulted in more dilution of Black and minority residents, but patterns of municipal annexation pre-Shelby provide evidence of an enduring Black/non-Black racial boundary.
-These findings highlight the role of municipal boundaries in perpetuating racial inequality and the limitations of this landmark piece of voting rights legislation in preventing it.
+As a result, more than 3,500 municipalities were released from seeking federal approval prior to conducting annexations or other changes to election laws and administration.
+Despite the Court’s claim that Section 5 is no longer needed, many expected that Shelby would erode important gains made in minority civil rights since the 1960s, and some researchers have found that practices like enforcing strict voter ID requirements and last-minute polling place changes increased dramatically after Shelby.
+However, the use of other minority voter suppression tactics after Shelby, such as using annexations to dilute minority vote shares in local elections, are underexamined.
+Using difference-in-differences models, I analyze annexations for over 15,000 municipalities in continued existence from 2000-2020 across all 41 U.S. states with annexable land.
+I find no evidence that Shelby caused municipalities to annex more or that annexations resulted in more dilution of Black and minority residents after Shelby.
+However, patterns of municipal annexation pre-Shelby provide evidence of an enduring Black/non-Black racial boundary and highlight important limitations in the Voting Rights Act to keep in mind as Congress moves forward with new federal voting rights legislation.
+This study underscores the importance of municipal boundaries in perpetuating macro-segregation and the limitations of federal legislation in preventing it.

-Introduction
+Keywords: municipal annexation, racial exclusion, political geography, macro-segregation, law changes, 1965 Voting Rights Act, Shelby v.
+Holder

+INTRODUCTION